 Next, you’ll pour the fixer solution into the center column of the developer tank.
 The fixer solution will make your film not be sensitive to light and fix your image onto the negative so after this step you can see your negatives without ruining them.
 During this step you’ll need to have the fixer solution in the tank for 5 minutes with constant agitation.

-See this excellent video on Youtube aboutOpens in a new tab. how to properly agitate your film in the development tank.
+See this excellent video on Youtube about how to properly agitate your film in the development tank.

-After the time is up, pour your fixer from your development tank using a funnel (like one of these on Amazon.comOpens in a new tab.) out of the film tank and back into the storage container.
+After the time is up, pour your fixer from your development tank using a funnel (like one of these on Amazon.com) out of the film tank and back into the storage container.
 Because of the silver in the solution after using it fix your image on the negative, you will need to store it once it is expired until you can dispose of it properly.

 Step 8: Complete Your Final Wash with Water and Drain the Film